EddieUTRGV/Emotional-Reactions-to-the-COVID-19-Epidemic-from-Religious-Backgrounds-and-Education-Levels/README.md

 # Emotional Reactions to the COVID-19 Epidemic from Religious Backgrounds

-Do Spiritual Practitioners have an association to the frequency of people who perceived the COVID-19 epidemic as a legitimate issue.
+Do spiritual practitioners have an association to the people who perceived the COVID-19 epidemic as a legitimate issue.

 Were these religious people more or less likely to adhere to global regulations like wearing masks or keeping the minimum distance?